 We are happy to post your departmental content on the main VCUarts channels, even if your department that has active accounts.

 While posting frequently is one of the main goals, it is also very important to monitor those posts.
 Use your discretion when it comes to negative and appropriate comments.
 Re-directing negative comments to a private conversation to address the issue is always encouraged.
 Providing a good contact email is often an option.
 If you feel a comment puts anyone at risk, please remove it.

 If you feel the situation is out of your hands, please contact Suzanne Silitch, email@example.com

 Be mindful of others’ work.

 Never disclose information that is proprietary, private or commercially sensitive.
 Respect copyright.
 Don’t use images or content generated elsewhere without permission.
 Cite your source and tag appropriate accounts when reposting.

-VCUarts is one word, capital VCU, lowercase arts (with the exception of hashtags).
+VCUarts is one word, capital VCU, lowercase arts.